Money2Eat4Life FREE READ

 If you use food banks, consider going there a day before or the morning of your shopping to eliminate buying duplicate items unnecessarily.
 If you are planning food for an entire pay period, then you hopefully won't need to go to the food bank in the middle of the pay period anyway right?
 This way you can combine what you receive with what you buy to make better use of all the food in the most efficient way.

-eg: nightshades (peppers, tomatoes, potatoes, eggplant and all spices made from these such as paprika, cayenne, chili pepper, ketchup, sauce, etc.) are known to be great anti-inflammatory foods.
-BUT; if you already have an inflammatory condition like arthritis eating them can worsen your pain and swelling within 30 minutes or so.
+example: nightshades (peppers, tomatoes, potatoes, eggplant and all spices made from these such as paprika, cayenne, chili pepper, ketchup, sauce, etc) are known to be great anti-inflammatory foods.
+BUT; if you already have an inflammatory condition like arthritis eating them can worsen your pain and swelling within 30 minutes or so

 Gout, a form of arthritis, is extremely painful as it is, but gets much worse when eating too much cabbage, cauliflower, broccoli, seafood such as crab, red wine, gravy/sauces/concentrated meat extracts, etc.